michaeltouati/SPAM/README.md

 You can find the litterature that has been used to write the code in the folder litterature as well as the benchmarks performed by comparing SPAM with NIST databases in the tar file benchmarks.tar.xz.

-In order to use it download it and just type

-$python3 /SPAM_DIRECTORY/spam.py

 It needs the following Python packages :
 - tkinter
 - PIL